caestradaa/covid_fatality_in_Col/README.md

 ![alt text](https://github.com/caestradaa/covid_fatality_in_Col/blob/main/Images/Segment_highes_%20fatality_rate.png "segment with the highest fatality rate")
 - The age groups with the highest fatality rate are the more advance ones: `60 - 69`, `70 - 79` and `80 o más` with 7.3%, 15.6% and 27.1% respectively.
 - The fatality rate of these groups is quite high compared with the general rate that is 2.55%.
+- The people least affected by the pandemic are between 0 and 49 years old.
+In these groups, fatality averages below 2%.
 - It is shown that we cannot use the general fatality rate as a comparable measure for all age groups.